 - If you have gum disease, good oral hygiene may help to reduce disease activity.

 - A steroid medicine may be advised for a while to control inflammation whilst disease-modifying medicines take effect.

 - An anti-inflammatory and/or other painkillers may be used to ease pain and reduce inflammation.
 These help to ease symptoms but do not affect the progress of the disease.
 You do not need to take them if symptoms settle.

 - Other treatments such as physiotherapy, occupational therapy, and surgery may also be advised, depending on the severity of the disease and other factors.

-- If possible, leading a healthy lifestyle, such as not smoking, eating healthily, taking regular exercise, etc, can help to reduce the chance of developing associated cardiovascular diseases and osteoporosis.
+- If possible, leading a healthy lifestyle, such as not smoking, eating healthily, taking regular exercise, etc, can help to reduce the chance of developing associated cardiovascular diseases and 'thinning' of the bones (osteoporosis).